intel/nauta/docs/user-guide/actions/getting_started.md

 ### Data Preparation

-The example `mnist_converter_pb.py` script located in the `examples` folder can be used for data preparation.
-This script prepares the sample of MNIST test set and converts it to `protobuf` requests acceptable by the served model.
+The example `mnist_converter_pb.py` script, located in the `examples` folder, can be used for data preparation.
+This script prepares the sample of the MNIST test set and converts it to `protobuf` requests acceptable by the served model.
 This script is run locally and requires `tensorflow`, `numpy`, and `tensorflow_serving` modules.
 The `mnist_converter_pb.py` script takes two input parameters:

 * `--work_dir` which defaults to `/tmp/mnist_test`.
 It is a path to directory used as `workdir` by this script and `mnist_checker.py`.
-Downloaded MNIST dataset will be stored there as well as converted test set sample and labels cached for them.
+The downloaded MNIST dataset is stored there, as well as the converted test set sample and labels cached for them.

 * `--num_tests` which defaults to 100.
 It is a number of examples from test set which will be converted.
-Max value is 10000
+The maximum value is 10000.

-Running  the command:
+Execute the following command:

 `python examples/mnist_converter_pb.py`

-Creates `/tmp/mnist_test/conversion_out folder`, fill it with 100 `protobuf` requests, and cache labels for these requests in `/tmp/mnist_test/labels.npy` file.
+Creates the `/tmp/mnist_test/conversion_out` folder.
+Fill it with 100 `protobuf` requests, and cache labels for these requests in the `/tmp/mnist_test/labels.npy` file.

 ### Trained Model

 Servable models (as with other training artifacts) can be saved by a training script.
 As previously mentioned, to access these you have to use the command provided by the `nctl mount` command and mount output storage locally.
-Example scripts all save servable models in their model's subdirectory.
-To use models like this for inference, you will have to mount input storage too, because models have to be accessible from inside of the cluster.
+All the example scripts save servable models servable models in their model's subdirectory.
+To use models like this for inference, mount the input storage too because models have to be accessible from inside of the cluster.

 For the single experiment example, execute these commands: